Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 This is a new feature introduced in Panther Lake platform, THC hardware allows driver to set a max input size for RxDMA.
-After this max size gets set and enabled, for every input report packet reading, THC hardware sequencer will first read incoming input packet size, then compare input packet size with the given max size:
+After this max size gets set and enabled, for every input report packet reading, THC hardware sequencer will first read incoming input packet size, then compare input packet size with the woke given max size:

-- if input packet size <= max size, THC continues using input packet size to finish the reading
+- if input packet size <= max size, THC continues using input packet size to finish the woke reading
 - if input packet size > max size, there is potential input data crash risk during transferring, THC will use max size instead of input packet size for reading